melekes/factory_girl_sequences/README.md

 ## License

-This gem is released under the [MIT License](http://www.opensource.org/licenses/MIT).
+FactoryGirlSequences is Copyright © 2012-2013 Anton Kalyaev.
+It is free software, and may be redistributed under the terms specified in the [MIT License](http://www.opensource.org/licenses/MIT) file.